-- 3.1 The policy objectives of this byelaw are, through regulating hand gathering within the district, to: - i) Ensure that the exploitation of sea fisheries resources is carried out in a sustainable way within the Sussex IFCA district; - ii) make a contribution to the achievement of sustainable development; - iii) balance the social and economic benefits of exploiting the sea fisheries resources of the Sussex IFCA district with the need to protect the marine environments from, or promote its recovery from, the effects of such exploitation; and - iv) balance the different needs of persons engaged in the exploitation of sea fisheries resources in the district. - 3.2 These IFCA objectives also support duties under the Habitats Regulations.
-Since 2012, under Defra's revised approach to fisheries management, IFCAs have implemented a process to assess the impacts of fishing on European Marine Sites (EMSs), which are sites designated and protected under the Habitats Regulations.
+- 3.1 The policy objectives of this byelaw are, through regulating hand gathering within the District, to: - i) Ensure that the exploitation of sea fisheries resources is carried out in a sustainable way within the Sussex IFC District; - ii) make a contribution to the achievement of sustainable development; - iii) balance the social and economic benefits of exploiting the sea fisheries resources of the Sussex IFC District with the need to protect the marine environments from, or promote its recovery from, the effects of such exploitation; and - iv) balance the different needs of persons engaged in the exploitation of sea fisheries resources in the District. - 3.2 These IFCA objectives also support duties under the Habitats Regulations.
+Since 2012, under Defra's revised approach to fisheries management, IFCAs have implemented a process to assess the impacts of fishing on EMSs, which are sites designated and protected under the Habitats Regulations.
 This includes the impacts of bait and shellfish hand gathering.
 Sussex IFCA has undertaken a Habitats Regulations Assessment (HRA) for Chichester Harbour, which is part of the Solent Maritime EMS and Rye Harbour, which is part of the Dungeness, Romney Marsh and Rye Bay EMS.